tbates/tbates.github.io/_posts/1995-02-14-detailed-Confidence.markdown

 ```

-PS: OpenMx has a confint method (this used to be how to access umx's confint methods).
-It returns SE-based bounds
+PS: OpenMx has a `confint` method: It returns SE-based bounds

 ```r
 confint(m1, run = TRUE) # lots more to learn about ?confint.MxModel